What’s inside:

 - Fewer denials and improved audit readiness

-Built-In Safety, Compliance, and Recall Response
+Supporting Safety, Compliance, and Regulatory Requirements

 Snap&Go goes beyond billing to support patient safety and regulatory compliance.
 The system flags expired products before use and links every product to the patient record.
 In the event of a recall, hospitals can instantly trace affected items to patients, supporting faster response and audit readiness.